RichardMorris/SimpleGWTWebWorker/README.md

 A simple example of a WebWorker coded using the Google Web Toolkit

-It uses the [gwt-webworker](https://gitlab.com/ManfredTremmel/gwt-webworker/) library, from ManfredTremmel which in turn has been taken from [Google speedtracer](https://code.google.com/archive/p/speedtracer/).
+It uses the [gwt-webworker](https://gitlab.com/ManfredTremmel/gwt-webworker/) library, from Manfred Tremmel which in turn has been taken from [Google speedtracer](https://code.google.com/archive/p/speedtracer/).

 The Worker (org.singsurf.simplewebworker.worker.SimpleWorker) is simply: